 Benefits of having a structured template

 Using a structured brand guidelines template as a valuable resource does more than ensure consistency—it also improves efficiency.
 Teams can spend less time on approvals and revisions and more time creating.
 Plus, by sticking to the template, you reduce the risk of costly mistakes like off-brand content or the need for rebranding down the line.
+With many brand guidelines templates available online, it's easy to get started with a format that suits your team's specific needs.

 StreamWork empowers marketing teams to review and approve brand assets and materials in one centralized platform, giving teams the ability to put their brand guidelines to use at every stage of creative projects.